ACoAs – Set GOALS to MEET NEEDS (Part 3)

 – BY always being a victim, sickly or incompetent, so others have to take care of us or clean up our messes

-– BY rescuing, people-pleasing…., to change someone or something into what we want, so we won’t have to leave & start over
+– BY rescuing, people-pleasing…., trying to change someone or something into what we want, so we won’t have to leave & start over

 NEXT: FoC, Part 4